 Oh, Yahoo.
 Poor, poor Yahoo.

-After a summer filled with embarrassment and more bending over than Paris Hilton’s seen in her lifetime, the little company that couldn’t has done it again.
-Just when you thought it’d convinced everyone that all was well, now Yahoo has botched up its own shareholders’ vote — yes, the same vote that ultimately let its executives keep their jobs.
+After a summer filled with embarrassment and more bending over than Paris Hilton’s seen in her lifetime, the little company that couldn’t have done it again, just when you thought it’d convinced everyone that all was well, now Yahoo has botched up its own shareholders’ vote — yes, the same vote that ultimately let its executives keep their jobs.

-In a fitting final twist, the company Yahoo hired to count the votes pulled a Florida and messed up the count.
-Broadridge Financial Solutions says a “truncation error” caused votes for CEO Jerry Yang and other top executives to come in far higher than they should have.
-Now, in a bad flashback from the year 2000, the concept of “recount” is making a resurgence.
+In a final fitting twist, Yahoo hired to count the votes, pulled a Florida, and messed up the count.
+Broadridge Financial Solutions says a “truncation error” caused options for CEO Jerry Yang and other top executives to come in far higher than they should have.
+In a bad flashback from the year 2000, the concept of “recount” is making a resurgence.

 There’s no dramatic end to this derangement, though.
 Broadridge says its error didn’t change the outcome — Yang and his board of yahoos aren’t going anywhere — but it did reduce their margin of victory.
 Pretty significantly, too.